alnew/507_Final_Project_YelpTicketMaster/README.md

 Data Sources Used:

 Yelp Fusion:
-  Required an API key - How to obtain API Key:
+  -Required an API key - How to obtain API Key:
-  Create a Yelp Account here by clicking Sign Up: https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app Get your API key on this page: https://www.yelp.com/developers/v3/manage_app Required getting more than the 20 returned
+  -Create a Yelp Account here by clicking Sign Up: https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app -Get your API key on this page: https://www.yelp.com/developers/v3/manage_app -Required getting more than the 20 returned

 TicketMaster: API site - https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/
-  Required an API key - How to obtain an API key:
+  -Required an API key - How to obtain an API key:
-  Register for an API here: https://developer-acct.ticketmaster.com/user/register Log in to your account
+  -Register for an API here: https://developer-acct.ticketmaster.com/user/register -Log in to your account
-  Click on this page for your Consumer Key: https://developer-acct.ticketmaster.com/user/8225/apps
+  -Click on this page for your Consumer Key: https://developer-acct.ticketmaster.com/user/8225/apps

 API Secrets Location